-The HIPATIA Consortium is composed by 2 private companies, one Small Medium Enterprise and two research institutions that will work together for 30 months to advance in the HPT technology development to fit market needs and move the HIPATIA system towards industrialisation.
+The HIPATIA Consortium was composed by 2 private companies, one Small Medium Enterprise and two research institutions that worked together for 36 months to advance in the HPT technology development to fit market needs and move the HIPATIA system towards industrialisation.
 Here you will find more information about them.

 SENER was founded in 1956 as a firm of consultant naval architects, and soon it expanded its activity to other industrial fields.
 Since then, SENER has been devoted to the development of advanced systems in the infrastructures, marine, industrial and aerospace fields, providing consulting and architect engineering services in the broadest sense, from feasibility studies to the delivery of turnkey projects.
 SENER has developed equipment for Space applications for more than 50 years.
 The Company has been working on the Helicon Plasma Thruster technology for the last 6 years together with UC3M.

 Universidad Carlos III de Madrid (UC3M) is a public university, founded in 1989, characterised by its strong international focus, the quality of its faculty, excellence in research and commitment to society.
 On the Framework Programme H2020, UC3M fostered its participation in the European Research Area with the submission of 547 proposals up to date.
 As a result, 71 projects have been awarded, out of which 13 are coordinated.
 The contribution of UC3M to the present project was covered by the Plasmas and Space Propulsion Team, with a two-decade experience in Electric Space Propulsion.